Tianhao-Qi/BACL/README.md

 **2023-08-09**: Our paper is reported and interpreted by [CVHub](https://mp.weixin.qq.com/s/re7xdE8tE27DmzneMXzHvg)!

 **2023-08-03**: Our paper is accepted by IEEE Transactions on Multimedia (TMM) and to be published!

+## TODO

+- [ ] Integrate other SOTA methods to this repo
+- [ ] Release pretrained Faster R-CNN detector with Swin Transformer as backbone

 ## Introduction